 Because their customer care centre is the first live interaction a customer has with their client’s brand, they recognised that to achieve the best performance, and best results, they needed to eliminate any issues that could negatively impact the customer experience.

-Many companies implement Interaction Analytics solutions… and then forget to measure the results!
+Many companies implement speech analytics solutions… and then forget to measure the results!
 There is no point spending time identifying which KPIs matter the most to your business, and then failing to provide the proof that achieving them helps your business improve its results.

 In Tip #3 we identified how focusing on one solution area delivered significant tangible value.
 Once you’ve proven to the organisation the ROI in one area, it’s possible to do the same for all the high impact solution areas.
 And, it’s vital you keep proving the ROI on a continuous basis.
 It’s highly likely that the cumulative impact of your improvements will be transformational.